Quezon (film): Production

-Pre-production
+Quezon is directed by Jerrold Tarog, who is also its composer, and is produced by TBA Studios' president Daphne O. Chiu-Soon.
+The film's scriptwriters are Tarog and Rody Vera.
+Pong Ignacio served as the cinematographer.
+Quezon is the latest addition to Bayaniverse, a cinematic series of historical films which includes Heneral Luna and Goyo: The Boy General.
+It is a standalone film.

+Development and pre-production

-It was reported that the sequel to Goyo would be about President Manuel L. Quezon, with Benjamin Alves and TJ Trinidad set to reprise their roles as younger and older versions of Quezon respectively.
-However, director Jerrold Tarog's work on the sequel was postponed after Star Cinema hired him in 2018 to direct Darna.
-While Tarog focused on filming for Darna, producer EA Rocha stated that pre-production work on the potential Quezon film would continue.
-Tarog mentioned that the film was initially planned as a political thriller, but eventually made it as a dark comedy after further research.
+It was reported in 2018 that the sequel to Goyo would be about President Manuel L. Quezon, with Benjamin Alves and TJ Trinidad set to reprise their roles as younger and older versions of Quezon respectively.
+However, Tarog's work on the sequel was postponed after Star Cinema hired him in 2018 to direct Darna.
+While Tarog focused on filming for Darna, producer EA Rocha stated in 2019 that pre-production work on the potential Quezon film would continue.
+The film was planned to undergo pre-production work in 2021, with its scriptwriting planned after the production of Darna, and set for a 2022 release.

+In 2021, Tarog teased the potential script co-written with Rody Vera on Twitter (X), and stated that it was still to be submitted for approval.
+The project would later receive a "large budget production fund" support from the Film Development Council of the Philippines as a part of its CreatePHFilms Funding Program Cycle 1 of 2024.
+Amazon Prime Video would have funded the film's production, but Quezon lost its source for production funds when Prime Video shut down original film production in Southeast Asia in 2024.
+In January 2025, TBA Studios confirmed that the filming of Quezon would commence in March of the same year.

+Quezon was initially planned as a political thriller, but eventually became a dark comedy after a further research.
 Tarog also found comedy and satire to be the most appropriate genres for the film.

-In 2021, Tarog teased the potential script co-written with Rody Vera on Twitter, stating that it was still to be submitted for approval.
-In early 2024, it was revealed that film was still waiting for greenlight approval.
-The project would later receive a "large budget production fund" support from the Film Development Council of the Philippines as part of its CreatePHFilms Funding Program Cycle 1 of 2024.
-Amazon Prime Video would have funded film production, but Quezon lost its source for production funds when Prime Video shut down original film production in Southeast Asia in 2024.

-In 2025, TBA Studios confirmed that the filming of Quezon will commence in March of the same year.

-Casting
+The film has four segments that narrate Quezon's political career.
+The four segments feature Quezon's conflicts against fictional journalist Joven Hernando, who appears in prior Bayaniverse films Goyo and Heneral Luna, Sergio Osmeña, Leonard Wood, and Emilio Aguinaldo.
+The film begins with a disclaimer that it is written with artistic license to communicate specific themes.

-In January 2025, Mon Confiado announced his role as Aguinaldo by posting pictures of the cast's read-through.
-On February 18, 2025, TBA Studios announced that Jericho Rosales will portray the role of Quezon, as Trinidad backed out due to prior commitments.
-Karylle would also act as Quezon's wife Aurora, Romnick Sarmenta as Sergio Osmeña, JC Santos as Manuel Roxas, and Cris Villanueva as the older Joven Hernando.
-On February 19, 2025, it was announced that Aaron Villaflor will portray as Joven Hernando.
-On March 16, 2025, it was confirmed that Iain Glen has been cast in the film and will portray the role of governor-general Leonard Wood.
-On March 26, Joross Gamboa released an image of himself as part of the cast and was named by Confiado as Eduardo Rusca, one of Antonio Luna's companions who was previously portrayed by Archie Alemania in Heneral Luna.
+Mon Confiado announced his role as Aguinaldo on January 31, 2025, by posting a picture of the cast's read-through.
+On February 18, TBA Studios announced that Jericho Rosales would portray the role of Quezon, as Trinidad backed out due to prior commitments.
+On February 19, it was announced that Aaron Villaflor would portray as Joven Hernando.
+On March 16, TBA Studios confirmed that Iain Glen has been cast in the film and would portray the role of governor-general Leonard Wood.